redox-os/website/content/news/this-month-260131.md

 ## Testing Improvements

 - (tests) Josh Williams finished the [POSIX signals test suite](https://gitlab.redox-os.org/redox-os/redox-posix-tests) and fixed some tests
+- (tests) Wildan Mubarok updated the `acid` test suite to allow the usage of `cargo test` to run all correctness tests and `cargo bench` to run all stress tests.

 ## Build System Improvements

 - (build) Wildan Mubarok improved the recipe push reliability
 - (build) Wildan Mubarok enabled `sccache` build status log to improve recipe debugging
 - (build) Wildan Mubarok renamed the `prefix_clean` target to `static_clean` to avoid confusion
+- (build) Ojus Chugh the source dependency propagation in the `REPO_BINARY` environment variable

 ## Documentation Improvements

-- (doc) Ribbon documented the [hardware and software requirements] for Redox development in the Developer FAQ
+- (doc) Ribbon documented the [hardware and software requirements](https://doc.redox-os.org/book/developer-faq.html#what-is-the-software-and-hardware-requirements-for-development) for Redox development in the Developer FAQ
 - (doc) Ribbon improved the book summary order to better separate pages for end-users and testers/developers
 - (doc) Wildan Mubarok did many improvements and fixes to the Advanced Build, Advanced Podman Build, Native Build and Configuration Settings pages